|

 standing behind her until he took hold of her waist and gently

-bent her over the balcony wall, lifting her skirts and running
+bent her over the balcony wall.

 "No, my love," she said, trying to turn to face him.